Karns11/RandomUserDataPipeline/README.md

 cur = con.cursor()
 ```

 Then, the application retrieves, by default, exactly 300 random users from the RandomUser API.
-To make the API calls, I will use Python's request library which makes the process very straight forward.
+To make the API calls, I will use Python's request library which makes the process very straightforward.
 Here, I will use the requests.get() method to make the get request, I will then use the response to check the status code. if the status code is 200, then I will be good to go ahead and parse the data, and obtain the results.
 If the response status code is not 200, there is no need to continue running the application.
 I will print the status code and exit.

 ```python
 # define the random user api, add params to make sure exactly 300 records are returned